 Alexandra also served as an attorney with the Office of the Legal Adviser with the U.S. Department of State, where she advised State on both trial and appellate litigation matters concerning national security and immigration.
 During that time Alexandra received a superior achievement award and two meritorious achievement awards.

 Alexandra is a permanent member of the Fourth Circuit Judicial Conference.
-She served as a judicial clerk for the Honorable Allyson Duncan of the 4th Circuit Court, U.S. Court of Appeals and Honorable Legrome Davis of the U.S. District Court, Eastern District of Pennsylvania.
+She served as a judicial clerk for the Honorable Allyson Duncan of the U.S. Court of Appeals for the Fourth Circuit and Honorable Legrome Davis of the U.S. District Court for the Eastern District of Pennsylvania.
 As a law student at Harvard Law School, she was a Truman Scholar, Soros Scholar, Harvard Post-Graduate Research Fellow, a Sheldon Travel Fellow, and a recipient of the Hispanic Scholarship Fund Hall of Fame – Brillante Award.
 Alexandra also served as executive editor for the Harvard Latino Law Review and co-founder of the Harvard Law School Immigration Project.

 In the News